 Who Developed this Site?

 My name is Garry Scoville.
-I’m an IT professional focusing on website design, usability, and managing web development.
-I love clean, intuitive, well functioning websites.
+I’m a product management, digital strategy leader focusing on digital products such as websites, web applications, and mobile apps.
+I love clean, intuitive, well-functioning websites.
 I have registered at many sites where I experienced frustration when resetting passwords.
 I run several websites under the business Kwista LLC.

 I have considerable experience designing website login and registration pages and applications, and overseeing the user experience.
 However, I am not a security expert.
 Please read the disclaimer.

 I’ve registered at many websites noticed how bad most security questions were and still are bad.
 The clincher was when my bank website implemented sign-in security questions which were mostly bad.
 Not too long after, I attempted to sign-in to my bank, forgot the password, and could not correctly answer the bad questions.
 Of course, it was Friday afternoon, and couldn’t get access until Monday when I called the bank.

 I realized that someone should recommend to website developers some better security questions.
 Well here they are.
 I hope you find useful questions here.

 There are NO GOOD security questions; there are only fair or bad questions.
 Why?
 Security questions present an opportunity for unauthorized access.
 You use security questions at the risk of breaching sensitive information.
 Even those questions listed as good or rated high do not ensure a secure authentication or password reset attempt.
 You use security questions at your own risk.